 Email is a great way to get on the personalization trend.
 Get started with one of Canva’s email newsletter templates, like the White and Black Minimalist Tropical Email Newsletter or the Light Green Fashion Email Newsletter.

-Chatbots, have been around since 2018 and are set to take off in a big way in 2020.
+Chatbots, have been around since 2018 and are set to continue to grow further as a marketing mainstay in 2021.
 Chatbots or bots are the artificial intelligence software that can act as a customer service representative or “concierge.”
 The benefits are obvious: they are operational 24/7, offer instant answers to queries, and don’t go on vacation.
 And, with time, they can learn to predict customer needs.
 “AI is improving chatbots to the point where it’s impossible to tell you’re not talking to a human being and I think this will have a huge impact on marketing,” says Adam Hempenstall, founder and CEO of Better Proposals.

 “AI is improving chatbots to the point where it’s impossible to tell you’re not talking to a human being.”